alonmoses/Advanced-ML-Final-Project/README.md

 ** Notice that this script is taking a long time to run due to the large processing of the data.
 2. Run a model: `python src/run_model.py -m {model_name}`.
 You need to provide the script the name of the model you want to run.
 Valid options are:
+    - lr - the baseline logistic regression model as the anchor paper
-    - baseline - our baseline - BERT
+    - bert - BERT model
     - gpt2 - GPT2 model
     - roberta - Plain RoBERTa model
     - roberta_with_features - RoBERTa model with the best features combinations we found.